TOUGH QUESTIONS NO ONE WANTS TO ASK

 SOME PEOPLE ASK THESE QUESTIONS…

-If you practice a faith system that includes trusting in the Divine, it’s nearly impossible not to ask these hard questions.
+If you believe in God, it’s nearly impossible not to ask these hard questions.

 WHAT MAKES IT EVEN MORE DIFFICULT